-Following is a breakdown of the complaints by Bureau
+The following is a breakdown of the complaints by Bureau:

-An additional breakdown of the fact determination in each of the above Internal Affairs Investigations is as follows:
+The following is an additional breakdown of the fact determination in each of the above Internal Affairs Investigations:

-Officers responded to 15,143 calls for service and detectives investigated 626 cases during the year.
-This translates to roughly one complaint for each 2,628 calls for service/detective investigations.
-These totals are improved from previous years, which is an impressive accomplishment by department personnel.
+Officers responded to 21,071 calls for service and detectives investigated 413 cases in 2017.
+Receiving only one citizen complaint for the the combined total of 21,484 calls/investigations is an impressive accomplishment by department personnel.

 Traffic Stop Information

 The below file contains information on traffic stops.